Itano, Wayne M. U.S. Department of Commerce, Time and Frequency Division, National Institute of Standards and Technology, Boulder, Colorado.

 - Common types

 A device that uses an internal resonance frequency of atoms (or molecules) to measure the passage of time.
-The terms atomic clock and atomic frequency standard are often used interchangeably.
+Atomic clocks (Fig. 1) are relied on internationally as the most accurate time and frequency standards with myriad uses in commerce, industry, and science.
+The terms "atomic clock" and "atomic frequency standard" are often used interchangeably.
 A frequency standard generates pulses at regular intervals.
 A frequency standard can be made into a clock by the addition of an electronic counter, which records the number of pulses.
-See also: Digital counter
+See also: Atom; Digital counter; Frequency counter; Molecule

 The content above is only an excerpt.